sillsdev/web-languageforge/docs/DEVELOPER.md

 1. `make e2e-tests`

 To quickly re-run the tests without going through the `make build` process, you can restart the `app-for-e2e` container and run the tests as follows:
-`docker-compose restart app-for-e2e && docker-compose run -e TEST_SPECS= test-e2e` where the relative path to the test spec file is optionally given after the `=` sign.
+`docker compose restart app-for-e2e && docker compose run -e TEST_SPECS= test-e2e` where the relative path to the test spec file is optionally given after the `=` sign.

 ### Running Unit Tests